4 Most Common Misconceptions About the GDSN

 When the Global Data Synchronization Network (GDSN) was created, ecommerce was just starting to emerge.
 Traditional GDSN data pools were built for a brick-and-mortar world, which led to the rise of many misconceptions about the GDSN.

 These misunderstandings impact brands significantly, resulting in a variety of challenges: complicated and time-consuming processes; increased and unnecessary costs; and prevalent misinformation.

 Learn the truth behind four of the most common misconceptions about the GDSN.

-Misconception 1: Brands Must Use Multiple GDSN Data Pools
+Misconception 1: Brands Must Use the Same GDSN Data Pool Their Retailers Use

 All GDSN data pools should be interoperable in theory, but many providers lack complete connections with trading partners.
 This lack of support has led to the misconception that brand manufacturers must subscribe to multiple data pools to facilitate data exchange with all trading partners, leading to increased costs and complications.

 The truth is it’s possible to successfully connect with any trading partner, regardless of the data pool the trading partner uses, by using a fully interoperable GDSN data pool.
 Rather than subscribing to multiple GDSN data pools to reach multiple trading partners, subscribe to a single provider with the ability to make every connection, streamlining processes and costs.

 GS1 U.S. owned the 1WorldSync data pool until 2019, which led to the misconception that it was the unrivaled, risk-free GDSN data pool option for brands.
 Many of the largest brand manufacturers, many of which were on the 1WorldSync board of directors, held firmly to this incorrect assumption.